nicola144/nicola144.github.io/_posts/2020-03-17-Sequential Monte Carlo and improved auxiliary particle filters.md

 ![hhm]({{ '/assets/images/tikz2.svg' | relative_url }})
 {: style="width: 100%;" class="center"}
 *Fig. 1: Graphical model for the typical, first order Markov state space.
-Shaded nodes represent random variables whose value has been observed.*
+Shaded nodes represent random variables whose value has been observed.
+In this model, each observation or "visible" is generated by some unobserved state at each time step. *

 In short, when the transition density and the observation densities are linear combination of their inputs with additive, i.i.d.
 Gaussian noise, then the state space model is often called a Linear Dynamical System (LDS).
 When variables are discrete, it is often called Hidden Markov Model (HMM).
 These are just labels.

 There are several tasks that we can perform on the state space model described above.
-Each of these has a fancy name, but you should of course recall that technically all we are doing is applying the sum and product rules.
+Each of these has a fancy name, but one should of course recall that technically all we are doing is applying the sum and product rules.
 These tasks are associated to a *target* distribution which is the object of interest that we want to compute.
 Listing some of these:

 <p>
   <b>Filtering</b>: The target distributions are of the form: $p\left(\mathbf{s}_{t} | \mathbf{v}_{1: t}\right), \quad t=1, \ldots, T$.
 This represents what we have learnt about the system's state at time $t$, after observations up to $t$.<br>